e-bourhis/login/README.md

 To easily visualize the database, run the /db/display-users.php or install a sqlite cli or gui.

+## Additional/Amended Features

+Session:
+  When logging in, a php session is used to keep the user logged in until the logout button is clicked or the session expires.

+Authorization:
+  While the initial redirection is based on the level of the user, the level of permissions have been implemented following SuperAdmin>Admin>User.
+  Admin Users can access the User Page and SuperAdmin Users can access both Admin and User pages.
+  A 403 error is called if trying to access a non authorized page.

 ## Packages used

 * [Respect/Validation](https://github.com/Respect/Validation)